AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 * **C** -> **FS**: `<deletes file f>, <token>`
 * Client uploads malicious file m with the same name as the deleted file f
 * **C** -> **FS**: `<upload file m>`
-* the Unathorized Client has just uploaded malicious file m to the server, which could be downloaded by any user assuming it is file f
+* the Unauthorized Client has just uploaded malicious file m to the server, which could be downloaded by any user assuming it is file f

 #### Protection